Employee Benefits & Policies Resources

 - Legacy Emanuel Medical Center explicitly notes that eligible dependents include an employee's legal spouse (same or opposite sex).

-Have the same requirements for same and different-sex spouses.
+Examples of same requirements for same and different-sex spouses:

 - Rush Health’s Benefits Guide includes dependents of same-sex spouses or domestic partners in its description of those eligible for medical coverage.
 The Guide also requires the same documentation to verify dependents of same-sex and different-sex spouses and domestic partners.